-Even though I say that I failed Benlysta, that’s not really true.
+Even though I say I failed Benlysta, that's not true.
 Benlysta failed me.
-I didn’t do anything wrong.
+I didn't do anything wrong.
 Benlysta failed my body, steering it into a deep depression even as it treated my lupus.
 It seemed cruel to give hope and simultaneously destroy it.

 Has a treatment ever failed you?
 How did that make you feel?

 How are you most likely to respond when someone offers you unsolicited advice about your lupus?